 - Special topics: arc length method, stabilization dynamic analysis, semi-implicit, restarting

 - Workshop: convergence behavior with strongly differing materials

 03 Geometric nonlinearities

-- Large displacements and large deformations
+- Large displacements and small deformations

-- Workshop: Design of a reinforcement
+- Workshop: transformation of a stress-strain curve

 04 Stability problems

 - Classification of stability problems (buckling, punctures, load capacity)

 - Nonlinear stability analyses: arc length method, stabilization, transient analysis

 - Fundamentals of plasticity theory (flow condition, flow rule, strain hardening)